H. A. Brendekilde: Biography

 Brendekilde grew up in Braendekilde, a small village close to Odense on the island of Funen.
-He was a distant relation of Hans Christian Andersen, the famous writer of fairytales, and like his relation he had a very poor childhood.
+He was a distant relation of Hans Christian Andersen, the writer of fairytales, and like his relation he had a very poor childhood.
 The fathers of both were clog makers.
 At the age of 4 Brendekilde left his parents and lived with his grandparents until the age of 10 when he made his living as a shepherd, getting board and lodging.
 At school a teacher discovered his ability to carve animals in wood and from 1871 until 1874 he was apprenticed to the wood carver and stonemason Wilhelm Hansen in Odense.
 In 1877 he was educated as a flower painter by O.A.
 Hermansen and the same year he was admitted to the Royal Danish Academy of Fine Arts in Copenhagen.
 His teachers were the sculptors Jens Adolf Jerichau and Harald Conradsen (1817–1905).
 At the academy he found many friends who remained faithful to each other for the rest of their lives.
 In 1881 he left the academy with distinction.
 Though educated as a sculptor he immediately started as a painter.
 Brendekilde and L.A.
 Ring are the first Danish painters who grew up among poor people in the countryside and depicted the true conditions of life in rural Denmark in the period from 1880 to 1920.
 They are social realist open-air painters, depicting poor people whether working in the fields or in their houses, showing the tragic sides of life.
 In this sense they belong to the so-called modern breakthrough or rather popular breakthrough.
 Among others, the authors Henrik Pontoppidan (Nobel Prize in Literature 1917) and Jens Peter Jacobsen are representatives of the modern breakthrough in Denmark.
 Brendekilde's friend Martin Andersen Nexø represents the popular breakthrough in literature.